Renaissance Florence vs Silicon Valley: Entropy & Innovation

 The Approaching Cascade

-Current symptoms may indicate a system under critical stress:
+Current symptoms indicate a system under critical stress within the boundary information processing constraints:

 - Talent exodus: Engineers fleeing to Austin, Miami, remote